 What is UrbanPlan?

 UrbanPlan is a realistic, engaging, and academically demanding classroom-based curriculum that teaches the fundamentals of development.
-Since 2003, more than 40,000 high school and university students have discovered the issues, private and public sector roles, complex trade-offs, and fundamental economics of realistic land use solutions and vexing growth challenges.
-More than 2,500 members including trustees, governors, and product council members participate in UrbanPlan.
+Since 2003, more than 52,000 high school and university students in the United States and Canada have discovered the issues, private and public sector roles, complex trade-offs, and fundamental economics of realistic land use solutions and vexing growth challenges.

 UrbanPlan is implemented through a 15 class-hour project-based learning curriculum unit developed for two student populations: 1) high school juniors and seniors in economics and government classes; and 2) university graduate students in land use focused disciplines: city planning, MBA real estate, architecture, and law.
 Student development teams respond to an RFP to redevelop a 5 ½ block site from a mythical city.
 Through the process, they discover the dynamic fundamental challenges of development: how the forces of our market economy clash and collaborate with the forces of our representative democracy to create the built environment.